TWO years SEVEN months old + TWO months old

 Marion has managed to blend into our family with such ease, it’s hard remembering life without a daughter–that not so long ago, she was still just a star, waiting to be brought home to us.

-Each day gets a little better; Chris and I get more sleep, my routine takes a sharper shape, and I understand Marion’s needs with more ease.
+Each day gets a little better; Chris and I get more sleep, my routine takes a sharper shape, and I understand Marion’s needs better.

 I’m the one who had a strange time adjusting to two.